Most B2B SaaS marketing campaigns are doomed to fail. But, it doesn't have to be that way. See our guide for tips on planning, executing, and...

 Launch your next ad campaign with confidence using proven ad design templates, built for quick, intuitive customization.

 LinkedIn offers different types of formats and locations to place your ads to engage with their audience.
 Let's focus on the three types of campaigns that perform the best for SaaS Companies.

 - Text Ads

 To create the content, you can either post through your LinkedIn business page and then promote it or you can use the Direct Sponsored Content feature which can be promoted without publishing the post on your LinkedIn Page.
-Either way, you'll run the campaigns, allocate budget and track its performance through LinkedIn's Ad platform.
+Either way, you'll run the campaigns, allocate their budget, and track their performance through LinkedIn's ad platform.

 LinkedIn Ads are powerful because you can engage with the decision-makers within the companies of your Ideal Customer Profile.
 Message Ads are a great way to place your ad directly in the message inbox of the right audience.
 Just like with Sponsored Content, you can use LinkedIn's targeting criteria to segment the audience for your Message Ads.

 This type of LinkedIn Ad appears in the header and sidebar as a little text or image blurb.
-While this is not a format and a type of ad that will drive conversions, it works very well for objectives like brand awareness and keeping your brand at the top of mind for the right audience.
-An interesting test to run could be combining sponsored content and text ads to retarget users who did not convert the first time.
+While this is not a format of ad that will typically drive conversions, it works very well for objectives like brand awareness, keeping your brand at the top of mind for the right audience.
+One interesting test to run, for instance, could be combining sponsored content and text ads to retarget users who did not convert the first time.